Drug and Alcohol Testing Program

 The program applies to all employees of contractors signatory to collective bargaining agreements of the CDC.
 Union Members of the CDC and its member contractors have a vital interest in maintaining safe, healthful and efficient working conditions for its employees.
 The Employer and the Union share an obligation to construction owners to provide employees who are free from prohibited substances such as drugs and alcohol.
 The Union also believes it is in their best interests to offer rehabilitation opportunities to an employee who abuses drugs and alcohol.

 The objective of this Drug and Alcohol Testing Program is to improve safety, productivity and morale on all construction sites and to eliminate duplicate and redundant testing for its Members.

 PCS Drug Screening is the current drug testing company utilized by the CDC.
-Their locations and hours are listed here for your convenience.

 CDC Mandatory Annual Safety Training Requirement

 The Carpenters' District Council of Greater St. Louis & Vicinity (CDC) requires all active Carpenters, Millwrights, Floor Layers and Electricians to first obtain their respective 10-Hour OSHA Safety Course qualification.* Upon completion of the 10-Hour OSHA, all active Members must then complete an approved mandatory approved safety training each year.
 The Annual Safety Training Requirement must be completed each year prior to May 1st.
 Approved Safety Training courses are listed on our website.
 Member Training records may also be accessed from our website once logged in to the member's carpdc.org account.